 - Wrexham County Borough Council — Adult Social Care team

-You can also ask a hospital social worker to start the process if your loved one is currently in hospital and approaching discharge.
-See our article on hospital discharge and home care in Wales for more on this.
+If your loved one is currently in hospital and about to be discharged, you can also ask a hospital social worker to get things started.
+Have a look at our article on hospital discharge and home care in Wales for more on that.

 Step 3: The Care Needs Assessment

-Once you have made contact, the local authority will arrange a care needs assessment.
-This is a conversation — usually carried out by a social worker or care assessor — to understand what the person can and cannot do, and what support would help them live well at home.
+Once you’ve got in touch, the council will arrange a care needs assessment.
+Don’t worry — it’s really just a conversation.
+A social worker or assessor will chat with you and your loved one to understand what they can and can’t manage, and what kind of support would help them stay well at home.

 - Physical health and mobility